eduOS/English_writing/awesome_materials_for_writing.md

    Here is a link to a blog post where I **detailed** some of my early thoughts on the subject: http://nocategories.net/ephemera/writing/version-control-for-writers/
 1. exposure
    It was my first real **exposure** to a book being written that way
+1. go through
+  all Git operations would have to go through the command line